Quantum feature-map learning with reduced resource overhead: Background

 Note that other quantum kernel formulations exist besides this quantum \emph{fidelity} kernel definition \cite{huang_PowerDataQuantum_2021}.
 This QSVM paradigm leverages the kernel trick concept in SVMs to perform a linear classification in a potentially high-dimensional feature space, such as the quantum state space in the case of quantum kernels.
 The `trick' is that the feature space does not have to be accessed explicitly, but only kernel values $\kappa(\bm{x},\bm{x}';\bm{\theta})$ of pairs of data points $\bm{x},\bm{x}'$ have to be known for both learning and inference.
 Learning such a linear SVM classification is efficient via quadratic optimization with desirable generalization guarantees, such as the maximum margin property \cite{boser_TrainingAlgorithmOptimal_1992}.
 At the same time, it is capable of modelling complex decision boundaries in the original data space.
 The QSVM model provides the binary classification prediction for a data point $\bm{x}$ as

 This decision is based on the \emph{support vectors} among the training data points $\bm{x}_i$ corresponding to a non-zero parameter $a_i$.
-These parameters $\bm{a}$ (and $b$) are the result of the QSVM training with details omitted here \footnote{Note that given the evaluated quantum kernel values, commonly aggregated in the so-called kernel matrix or Gram matrix, the training of the QSVM does not differ from that of classical SVMs \cite{bishop_PatternRecognitionMachine_2006,hastie2009elements,murphy_MachineLearningProbabilistic_2012}.}.
+QSVM training yields these parameters $\bm{a}$ (and $b$), which is classical given the fixed kernel matrix $K = [\kappa(\bm{x}_i,\bm{x}_j,\bm{\theta})]_{i,j=1}^N$, with details omitted here \footnote{Note that given the evaluated quantum kernel values, commonly aggregated in the kernel matrix (also referred to as Gram matrix), the training of the QSVM does not differ from that of classical SVMs \cite{bishop_PatternRecognitionMachine_2006,hastie2009elements,murphy_MachineLearningProbabilistic_2012}.}.
 Importantly, the parameters $\bm{\theta}$ of the quantum kernel/feature-map are unaffected.

 For the QSVM to be successful, it is crucial to choose a suitable quantum feature-map $U(\bm{x}, \bm{\theta})$ to construct the quantum kernel $\kappa(\bm{x}_i,\bm{x}_j,\bm{\theta})$.
 However, this is usually unknown a priori.
-Therefore, kernel target alignment (TA) formulates an (empirical) loss \cite{cristianini2001kernel} that can be leveraged to learn the quantum kernel parameters $\bm{\theta}$ and/or construction $U$ from data
+Therefore, kernel target alignment (TA) formulates an (empirical) loss \cite{cristianini2001kernel} that can be leveraged to learn the quantum kernel parameters $\bm{\theta}$ and/or construction $U$ from data:

 This formulation is motivated by the fact that non-trivial quantum feature-maps should achieve a low fidelity for $\ket{\psi(\bm{x}_i,\bm{\theta})}$ and $\ket{\psi(\bm{x}_j,\bm{\theta})}$ when the data points $\bm{x}_i, \bm{x}_j$ belong to different classes, reflected in a low kernel value.
 Conversely, data points $\bm{x}_i, \bm{x}_j$ belonging to the same class should yield a higher kernel value by bringing their quantum feature states closer together.
 The TA problem formulation can also be viewed as a separate classification problem in its own right.
 Concretely, with the input data consisting of data point tuples $(\bm{x}_i, \bm{x}_j)$ along with $\pm1$ class labels $y_i y_j$.
 Ideally, the quantum kernel could be aligned with a target kernel that is one for data points in the same class ($y_i y_j = 1$) and zero otherwise ($y_i y_j = -1$).